Sa'd ibn Mu'adh: Death

-Sa'd had been wounded in the Battle of Khandaq, and was on the verge of death.
+Sa'd had been wounded in the same Battle of Trench and was on the verge of death.
 Sa'd succumbed to the wounds and died after returning to Medina.

 Legacy

 He dutifully served as a member of the Muslim community and even commanded military campaigns for Muhammad during his lifetime.
 Saad is said to have been a stern, just and passionate man, willing to impulsively fight for what he believed in.
 In Muslim history, he is well regarded as a noble companion who enjoyed a close relationship with Muhammad.

-Even after his death Muhammad a.s made constant references praising him:
+Even after his death Muhammad made constant references praising him:

-According to one Hadith, Muhammad bestowed him a title of "Siddiq al-Ansar", (rightful man of Ansar or truthful man of Ansar), which according to later era scholars of Hadith, were counter part of Abu Bakr as-Siddiq, a Siddiq which hailed from Muhajirun.
+According to one Hadith, Muhammad bestowed him a title of "Siddiq al-Ansar", (rightful man of Ansar or truthful man of Ansar), which according to later era scholars of Hadith, were counterpart of Abu Bakr as-Siddiq, a Siddiq which hailed from Muhajirun.

-Early Arabic rock inscription

-A rock inscription was discovered in mount Sela; In the fourth and fifth line appear the words, “I am Muhammad ibn Abdullah” and that is the full name of the prophet Muhammad as his father was Abdullah.
-In the eighth line is the name, “ I am Salman the (?)”.
-In the twelfth line is the phrase “I am Sa'd bin Mu'adh”, and finally on the fifteenth line “I am Ali ibn Abu Talib”.
-As it is known that Saad ibn Muad died in 627, the inscription can not be from a later era, further the location of this inscription may hint that it was meant to commemorate the Muslim victory in the battle.